nakabonne/cleanarchitecture-sample/README.md

 ### Running with docker

-Required: Docker 17.05
+Required: Docker more than 17.05
+it should be listening on port 8080

 ```sh
 $ docker-compose up -d
 ```

-it will listen on port 8080.

 ## Tools required for development